techbire/bharat-trade/README.md

 - **Invest Money**: Users can invest a specified amount in a stock.
 - **Withdraw Money**: Users can withdraw money from their account balance.
 - **View Balance**: Users can view their current account balance.
-- **View Stock Data**: Users can view real-time stock data for a given stock symbol but you have to install first their dependancy which I described below.
+- **View Stock Data**: Users can view real-time stock data for a given stock symbol.
+Ensure Python and the necessary libraries (`yfinance`) are installed to run the Python script.

 ## Usage